 Justice has exhibited installations and illustrations that join the discourse of mental illness, feminism, and self-healing.
 She exhibited her earliest installation work in The Sustenance Rite (2017), curated as part of the 5-circuit exhibition series Take Care.
 In 2018, she showed her next installation at “MENTAL HEALTH”, as part of the White House Studio Project's In Space program, conceived of by Sandra J. Manilla and co-produced with Stephanie Avery, Leone McComas, and Nathaniel Addison.
 This exhibition was funded through the Toronto Arts Council and the Ontario Arts Council, and led to her participation as an exhibiting artist speaker at a community roundtable in partnership with the Artists’ Health Alliance.

-In addition to creating and displaying her art, Justice works as an illustrator for brands and organizations including Toronto’s Frontline Worker’s Collective and Bruized.
+In addition to creating and displaying her art, Justice works as a partner + Creative Director for Bruized and as a freelance illustrator for brands and organizations including Toronto’s Frontline Worker’s Collective.

 2013 - 2018